Top of page

 Older lady shivering by aniquated gas fire

-All the money raised is used for the direct benefit of older and vulnerable people who are suffering because of fuel poverty.
-The money supports those most in need of help and makes sure they can afford to stay warm, eat well and remain mobile, as well as help them in practical ways such as ensuring they can make doctor’s appointments, get to the shops, and maintain an active social life.
+All the money raised was used for the direct benefit of older and vulnerable people who were suffering because of fuel poverty.
+The money supported those most in need of help and made sure they could afford to stay warm, eat well and remain mobile, as well as helping them in practical ways such as ensuring they can make doctor’s appointments, get to the shops, and maintain an active social life.

-Every single pound donated will reach someone facing fuel poverty this winter.
-It will get there through small local charitable organisations working with older and vulnerable people - local stroke clubs, lunch clubs, community centres, community transport schemes and faith groups.
+Every single pound donated reached someone facing fuel poverty during the winter.
+It reached them through small local charitable organisations working with older and vulnerable people - local stroke clubs, lunch clubs, community centres, community transport schemes and faith groups.

-Community foundations are embedded in communities across the UK so know these local charities well, and are confident they can assess which individuals face winter hardship.
+Community foundations are embedded in communities across the UK so know these local charities well, and knew they could assess which individuals faced winter hardship.

-Administrative costs for the campaign will be taken from the Gift Aid claimed back on the donation - so every pound donated is recycled back to those who need it.
+Administrative costs for the campaign were taken from the Gift Aid claimed back on the donation - so every pound donated was recycled back to those who need it.

-Older and vulnerable people who demonstrably need extra support - they may be living alone, finding it hard to afford their fuel bills, struggle with the cold and feel isolated - unable to go out or reluctant to let others see their living conditions.
-Local organisations are ideally placed to reach them through their existing networks.
-For some people, funding might provide access to a regular lunch club providing warmth, company and a hot meal.
-For others it might provide crucial changes to their home - draught proofing, window repairs - and for others it might be a more efficient heater or help with fuel bills.
+Older and vulnerable people who demonstrably needed extra support - living alone or feeling isolated, finding it hard to afford their fuel bills, unable to go out or reluctant to let others see their living conditions.
+Community foundations made use of existing networks to find them.
+For some people, the extra funds provided access to a regular lunch club providing warmth, company and a hot meal.
+For others it provided crucial changes to their homes - draughtproofing, window repairs - and for others it was a more efficient heater or help with fuel bills.
+For example, Dorset Community Foundation provided crisis funding to an 80 year old partially sighted woman who was threatened with having her sole source of heating and cooking supply turned off just before Christmas.
+The £500 grant prevented this happening.

 Quotes from our celebrity supporters